USEPA/WNTR/documentation/sphinx/installation.rst

 For additional information on using pip, see https://pypi.python.org/pypi/pip.

+NOTE...we can include these dependencies in setup.py

 IPOPT
 -----
 Ipopt (Interior Point OPTimizer) is software for large scale non-linear optimization.
-The Ipopt solver is used in XXXX for hydraulic simulation.
+The Ipopt solver is used in WNTR for hydraulic simulation.
 The HSL library also needs to be installed.

 Download Ipopt from http://www.coin-or.org/download/binary/CoinAll/.